Revival (Bulgaria): Cross-European affiliation and relations

 Following the 2024 European Parliament election, Revival was one of the first members of the Europe of Sovereign Nations Group in the European Parliament, alongside the various other European parties.

 Revival also signed an official memorandum for cooperation "against the destruction of European civilisation" on the 23 August 2023, which was also signed by representatives from the following parties: the Hungarian Our Homeland Movement, the Dutch Forum for Democracy (FvD), the Czech Freedom and Direct Democracy (SPD), Alternative for Sweden (AfS) and the Swiss Mass Voll.

-In December 2023, Revival participated in a conference in Belgrade hosted by the Serbian Party Oathkeepers and Dveri, alongside the AfD and the Our Homeland Movement.
+In December 2023, Revival participated in a conference in Belgrade hosted by the Serbian Party Oathkeepers and Dveri, alongside the Alternative for Germany (AfD) and the Our Homeland Movement.

-On 12 April 2024, Revival organized the 'Sofia Declaration' with the Slovak Republic, FvD, the Swiss Mass Voll, the Serbian Party Oathkeepers, Our Homeland Movement, AfS, the Moldovan Revival party and the Agricultural Livestock Party of Greece.
+On 12 April 2024, Revival organized the 'Sofia Declaration' with the Republic Movement, FvD, the Swiss Mass Voll, the Serbian Party Oathkeepers, Our Homeland Movement, AfS, the Moldovan Revival party and the Agricultural Livestock Party of Greece.

 Ties to other European parties

 Revival has developed a close relationship with the party Alternative for Germany, with Revival's chairman, Kostadin Kostadinov, attending the party's congress in July 2023.
 Revival additionally invited representatives from AfD, as well as the Moldovan party Revival to the annual commemoration of Liberation Day in 2024.

 Revival has maintained cooperation with the Russian ruling party, United Russia, participating in the Forum "Freedom of Nations" hosted by party.
 In April 2025, Revival signed a cooperation agreement with United Russia, which would see them exchange "experience, ideas and political practices."

 The party has relations with the Alliance for the Union of Romanians (AUR), attending AUR conferences and campaigning jointly against restrictions during the COVID-19 pandemic.
 In March 2025, Kostadinov addressed a Bucharest rally in support of Romanian presidential candidate Călin Georgescu, at the invitation of AUR leader George Simion.

 The party has also established cooperation with Debout la France and its leader, Nicolas Dupont-Aignan.

 Kostadinov has also attended a conference hosted by Republika Srpska President Milorad Dodik, the leader of the Alliance of Independent Social Democrats in Bosnia and Herzegovina, with the two party leaders stressing their shared support for traditional family values.